The Devil Wears Prada (film): Costuming

 Dolce & Gabbana and Calvin Klein helped Field as well, with some contributions from Lebanese designer Georges Chakra.
 Although Field avoids making Streep look like Wintour, she dresses her in generous helpings of Prada (By Field's own estimate, 40 percent of the shoes on Streep's feet are Prada).
 "I know her character was originally based on Anna Wintour," Field said, "but I didn't want to copy someone's style."
-But, like Wintour and her Vogue predecessor Diana Vreeland, the two realized that Miranda needed a signature look, which was provided primarily by the white wig and forelock she wore as well as the clothes the two spent much time poring over look-books for. "[I]n choosing her wardrobe my idea was that she's a chief fashion editor, she has her own style," Fields told Women's Wear Daily in 2016.
+Field said she did not want people to easily recognize what Miranda was wearing.
+But, like Wintour and her Vogue predecessor Diana Vreeland, the two realized that Miranda needed a signature look, which was provided primarily by the white wig and forelock she wore as well as the clothes the two spent much time poring over look-books for. "[I]n choosing her wardrobe my idea was that she's a chief fashion editor, she has her own style," Field told Women's Wear Daily in 2016.
 "We're creating an original character."

 Blunt recalls that she and Streep generally wore the shoes that came with their outfits only when they were shown in full.
 Whenever only their upper bodies needed to be visible, they put on more comfortable footwear like Uggs.
 Hathaway, by contrast, always wore whatever shoes she had been given. "[She was running] over cobblestone streets like a sure-footed little mountain goat", Blunt recalls.

-Field said she avoided prevailing fashion trends for Miranda during production in favor of a more timeless look based on Donna Karan archives and pieces by Michaele Vollbracht for Bill Blass.
-She did not want people to easily recognize what Miranda was wearing.

 She contrasted Andy and Emily by giving Andy a sense of style, without much risk-taking, that would suggest clothing a fashion magazine would have on hand for shoots, clothing a recent college graduate with little sense of style would feel comfortable wearing in a fashion-conscious workplace.
 Blunt, on the other hand was "so on the edge she's almost falling off".
 For her, Field chose pieces by Vivienne Westwood and Rick Owens to suggest a taste for funkier, more "underground" clothing.
 After the film's release, some of the looks Field chose became popular, to the filmmakers' amusement.

 Tucci praised Field's skill in putting ensembles together that were not only stylish but helped him develop his character:

 He found one Dries van Noten tie he wore during the film to his liking and kept it.